 Created from a locally salvaged shipping container and painted with geometric designs in blue, orange and white, the 40 foot tower hosted a narrowcast radio broadcast of ‘spiritual tennis propaganda’ for the duration featuring local designers, architects, photographers, poets, musicians and performers.

-The project was funded by the Victorian College of the Arts, and served as a catalyst to attract more cultural funding for Victoria, Australia.
+The project was funded by the Victorian College of the Arts.